History of Deportivo de La Coruña: 2005/2006: Caparrós and the 'Transition Year'

 On 30 April 2006 it was going to be all or nothing against Celta de Vigo.
 The regional rivals occupied the first UEFA Cup spot, at five points of Deportivo, and sixth-placed Sevilla were at just one point.
 History gave the home side courage because Celta hadn't won in Riazor for twelve years.
 But it became a very painful night in La Coruña.
 The home side needed the three points, and after Celta's goal after thirty-four minutes knew that scoring two goals had been very difficult this season.
 Frustration is the word best used for the final part of the match when Deportivo simply didn't seem capable of turning the match around.
 First, Coloccini was sent off once more.
 After it, Celta scored their second goal and in the end celebrated their win in front of faces full of disbelief.
 UEFA Cup football now was four points away, but at least Intertoto rival Villarreal was two points below Deportivo.

 Four days later nothing changed in the table after Deportivo defeated Espanyol at the Montjuic (1-2).
 It was close call though because the relegation-troubled home side were 1-0 up with fifteen minutes remaining, when substitute Iván Carril first equalized himself and near the end provided Tristán a perfect cross to sentence the match.
 It was Depor's ninth away win in a season, a record.
 With two matches against other relegation-troubled clubs remaining, at least Intertoto football now seemed secured.
-Especially after Deportivo were leading 1–0 against Bilbao with twenty minutes remaining.
-But at the end of this match, Bilbao was celebrating like Celta had done one week earlier (1-2).
+Especially after Deportivo were leading 1–0 against Athletic Bilbao with twenty minutes remaining.
+But at the end of this match, Athletic was celebrating like Celta had done one week earlier (1-2).
 It was a painful final home match of the season which reflected the poor home record of the team.

 Now there was another bomb burst.
 Disappointed about this result, Caparrós said on local radio: "I don't know if I have the drive to lead a new project at Deportivo."
 A phrase that has been understood as his desire for leaving the club.
 But on the next day he changed his declarations.
 The Sevillan coach assured that he still has “the illusion to direct the club" and also mentioned that he sees himself “directing Deportivo during the pre-season".
 Osasuna, who knew that their coach Javier Aguirre was going to Atlético de Madrid, openly flirted with the coach, but at a press conference president Lendoiro warned them to stay away.